scottslowe/learning-tools/ansible/README.md

 **pulumi-env**: This folder contains an Ansible role to set up a Pulumi working environment.

 **src-dst-list**: This set of files shows how to use complex lists with Ansible's "with_items" construct.
 This allows you to specify, for example, both source and location for a "copy" task in a single block (when both source and destination vary from item to item).

+**wireguard**: This folder provides a playbook that performs a very basic Wireguard installation.